What Is IATF 16949 and How Does It Make for Better Automobiles?

 What is a Quality Management System?

 A QMS is a set of processes designed to meet customer satisfaction requirements.
-It is a series of rules governing documentation, policies, goals, and outcomes that produce a consistent product.
+To sum up, it is a series of rules governing documentation, policies, goals, and outcomes that produce a consistent product.

 Companies that use this QMS enjoy benefits in seven areas.
 These are: